-Creating a Planning Model from scratch
+Creating a Planning Model from scratch in SAC

 SAP® Analytics Cloud is a next-generation software-as-a-service (SaaS) solution for Analytics, Planning and Predictive features.
 It is built on SAP HANA® Cloud Platform.
 SAC can connect to different types of on-prem and cloud based data sources.
 Within SAC we have 2 types of connections i.e. the Acquisition type of connection where data is downloaded into the SAC and Live connection where data is real time.